Macroscopic localization and collective memory in Poisson renewal resetting: Model definition and main results

-We further demonstrate that the transition to \textit{collective aging} is discontinuous.
-To this end, we introduce a reset protocol with collective bias, controlled by exponent $\zeta$ that tunes the strength of correlations between particle resets~(see definition below), interpolating between independent resets at $\zeta\!=\!0$ and extremal resets at $\zeta\!\to\!\infty$, see Fig.~\ref{fig:schematic}.
-In the limit $N\!\to\!\infty$, the dynamics exhibit a first-order dynamical phase transition at $\zeta\!=\!1$, defined as a non-analytic change in the asymptotic long-time dynamics as the control parameter $\zeta$ is varied~\cite{garrahan2007dynamical, gradenigo2019first, meibohm2022finite}.
-The transition separates a stationary phase ($\zeta\!<\!1$) from a non-stationary aging phase ($\zeta\!\ge\!1$).
-At finite $N$, aging is ultimately cut off, with a crossover time $t_c\!\sim\!
-N^{\zeta-1}$.
-The resulting dynamical regimes are summarized in Fig.~\ref{fig:schematic}.
+Finally, in Sec.~\ref{sec:collective} we demonstrate that the transition to \textit{collective aging} is discontinuous.
+To this end, we introduce a reset protocol with collective bias, controlled by exponent $\zeta$ that tunes the degree of collective bias toward spatially extreme particles (see definition in Sec.~\ref{sec:collective}), interpolating between independent resets at $\zeta=0$ and extremal resets at $\zeta\to\infty$, see top panels of Fig.~\ref{fig:schematic}.
+In the limit $N\to\infty$, the dynamics exhibit a discontinuous dynamical phase transition at $\zeta=1$, defined as a discontinuous change in the asymptotic long-time dynamics as the control parameter $\zeta$ is varied~\cite{garrahan2007dynamical, gradenigo2019first, meibohm2022finite}.
+The transition separates a stationary phase ($\zeta<1$) from a nonstationary aging phase ($\zeta\ge1$).
+At finite $N$, aging is ultimately cut off, with a crossover time $t_c\sim N^{\zeta-1}$.
+The resulting dynamical regimes are summarized in the bottom panel of Fig.~\ref{fig:schematic}.